 Grenadine is a staple ingredient used in many cocktails, including the Tequila Sunrise, the Jack Rose and, of course, the Shirley Temple.
-Store-bought grenadine is certainly the easiest way to go, but for a tiny bit of work, you can produce a homemade version that is guaranteed to be much more delicious than anything you can buy in a bottle.
+Store-bought versions are the easiest way to go, but while much of what’s available now is full of corn syrup and food coloring, grenadine was originally made with pomegranate juice.
+Put in a tiny bit of work, and you can produce a homemade pomegranate grenadine that is guaranteed to be much more delicious than anything you can buy in a bottle.

 - 2 large pomegranates (or 2 cups pomegranate juice)

 - 2 cups sugar

 Cut the pomegranates in half and juice using a citrus press.
 (This should yield about 2 cups of juice.)
 Or use two cups high-quality bottled pomegranate juice.

 Pour the juice into a large glass, measuring cup or other microwave-safe container and microwave at full power for 1 to 2 minutes until warm.

 Add the sugar and stir until it dissolves completely.

 Add pomegranate molasses and orange blossom water and stir to combine.